Because nature's first green is gold . . .

 . . . and some hues should always be hers to hold.

 An ongoing conversation about life, God, and the battle for peace, as told by a country girl turned courtroom advocate.
-Hope grounded in occasional humor and strengthened by years of service, these essays remain a homage to those who have shaped me, taught me, and strengthened me.
+Hope grounded in occasional humor and strengthened by years of service, these essays remain a homage to those who have shaped me, taught me, and strengthened me, and the forty acres that we all call home.

 Why Forty Acres